bryanmylee/perfect-clear/solver/README.md

   - center point, piece variant, and rotation
 - hold piece variant
 - is hold used
-- queue pieces
+- queue piece variants
-- seen pieces
+- seen piece variants
 - probability of seeing each piece next
   - dependent on bag type and seen pieces
 - probability of PC